silnrsi/graphite/site/graphite_about.md

 The Graphite system consists of:

-* a rule-based programming language Graphite Description Language (GDL) that can be used to describe the behavior of a writing system
+* a rule-based programming language called Graphite Description Language (GDL) that can be used to describe the behavior of a writing system
 * a compiler for that language
 * a rendering engine that can serve as the layout component of a text-processing application